tim-allam/solid_cpp_go_rust/README.md

-# Implementation of SOLID principles in C++, Go and Rust
+# Implementation of SOLID principles in C++, Go, Rust and Python